Ashleigh Barty: Hopman Cup

 Barty represented Australia in the Hopman Cup twice.
 She made her first appearance at the event in 2013 where she competed alongside Bernard Tomic after Dellacqua withdrew before the tournament due to a foot injury.
 The Australians finished their round-robin group in second place behind Serbia.
 They defeated Germany and Italy in their first and last ties, but lost to Serbia in a close tie that was decided by a match tiebreak in the mixed doubles.
 During the tie against Italy, Barty won a lopsided singles match against former French Open champion and world No. 35 Francesca Schiavone in just 55 minutes, the biggest singles win of her career at the time.

 Barty did not return to the tournament until 2019 where she teamed up with Matthew Ebden.
 Australia finished runner-up in their round-robin group again.
 The pair won their first two ties against France and Spain, but lost both of their singles matches in the decisive tie against the German team of Angelique Kerber and Alexander Zverev who won all of their ties and the group.

 Olympic Games

 Barty represented Australia at the 2020 Summer Olympics in three events.
-In singles, Barty was seeded number 1 and lost to Sara Sorribes Tormo in round 1.
-In doubles, Barty partnered Storm Sanders where they reached the quarter final.
-In mixed doubles, Barty partnered John Peers where they won bronze.
-Barty and Peers' bronze was Australia's first ever medal in an Olympic mixed doubles competition.
+In singles, Barty was seeded No. 1 and lost to Sara Sorribes Tormo in round one.
+In doubles, Barty partnered Storm Sanders where they reached the quarterfinal.
+In mixed doubles, Barty partnered John Peers and they won bronze, Australia's first ever medal in an Olympic mixed doubles competition.